KennyGonzales/azure-network-protocols/README.md

 >**Note**: Npcap is the Windows version of the libpcap library which includes a driver to support capturing packets.
 Wireshark uses this library to capture live network data on Windows.

-Once Npcap appears, install with defaults.
+Once Npcap appears, install with _defaults_.
 After Wirehsark is installed, do a quick search on the bottom left of the Windows Virtual Machine for Wireshark to open.

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>